jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Data/merge_bw_script.md

 chrM    13794
 ```

-Here is the code I wrote to do the merging:
+Here is the code to do the merging:

 ```
 #!/bin/bash